 How do I get started?

-New students are welcome to enroll anytime.
-Due to the COVID-19 pandemic, we are currently accepting only online students.
-Create your account and schedule your interview lesson here.
-Whether you want an online lesson or prefer to transition to in-person lessons when we are able to safely reopen our building, you will need to set up your personal TeacherZone (TZ) account.
-TZ is our online portal for lesson scheduling, payments, documents, and learning resources.
+New students are welcome to enroll anytime in both in-person or online lessons.
+Create your TeacherZone account and schedule your interview lesson here.
+TeacherZone is our online portal for lesson scheduling, payments, documents, and learning resources.

 For the interview lesson, pick a teacher from the dropdown menu, and then you will be able to request a time from a list of that teacher’s available lesson times.
 If you would like us to contact you about your teacher and schedule options, just select “I’m not sure.”